Strategies for Lowering Systolic Blood Pressure

 • Quitting smoking: Smoking cessation is also crucial, as nicotine constricts blood vessels and elevates heart rate, increasing blood pressure.

-• Stress management: Chronic stress can contribute to elevated systolic blood pressure through various mechanisms, including unhealthy coping behaviors like overeating or alcohol use.
+• Stress management: Chronic stress can contribute to elevated systolic blood pressure through various mechanisms, including unhealthy coping behaviours like overeating or alcohol use.
 Techniques such as deep breathing, meditation, yoga, and regular physical activity can help manage stress effectively.

 Medical Blood Pressure Management